An Introduction to Probabilistic Programming: Model-based Reasoning

 and then use rules of algebra to simplify this expression to

 Note that we have been extremely pedantic here, using words like ``symbol,'' ``denotes,'' ``encodes,'' and so forth, to try to get you, the reader, to think in advance about other ways one might denote such a model and to realize if you don't already that there is a fundamental difference between the symbol or expression used to represent or denote a meaning and the meaning itself.
 Where we haven't been pedantic here is probably the most interesting thing to think about: What does it mean to use rules of algebra to manipulate Equation~\eqref{eqn:betabinpdfmessy} into Equation~\eqref{eqn:betabinpdfsimplified}?
 To most reasonably trained mathematicians, applying expression transforming rules that obey the laws of associativity, commutativity, and the like are natural and are performed almost unconsciously.
 To a reasonably trained programming languages person these manipulations are meta-programs, i.e. programs that consume and output programs, that perform semantics-preserving transformations on expressions.
 Some probabilistic programming systems operate in exactly this way \citep{narayanan2016probabilistic}.
-What we mean by semantics preserving in general is that, after evaluation, expressions in pre-simplified and post-simplified form have the same meaning; in other words, evaluate to the same object, usually mathematical, in an underlying formal language whose meaning is well established and agreed.
-In probabilistic programming semantics preserving generally means that the mathematical objects denoted correspond to the same distribution \citep{StatonYWHK16}.
-Here, after algebraic manipulation, we can agree that, when evaluated on inputs $x$ and $y$, the expressions in Equations~\eqref{eqn:betabinpdfmessy} and \eqref{eqn:betabinpdfsimplified} would evaluate to the same value and thus are semantically equivalent alternative denotations.
-In Chapter~\ref{ch:advanced} we touch on some of the challenges in defining the formal semantics of probabilistic programming languages.
+What we mean by semantics-preserving in general is that, after evaluation, expressions in pre-simplified and post-simplified form have the same meaning; in other words, they evaluate to the same object, usually mathematical, in an underlying formal language whose meaning is well established and agreed.
+In probabilistic programming, semantics-preserving generally means that the mathematical objects denoted correspond to the same distribution \citep{StatonYWHK16}.
+Here, after algebraic manipulation, we can agree that the expressions in Equations~\eqref{eqn:betabinpdfmessy} and \eqref{eqn:betabinpdfsimplified}, when evaluated on inputs $x$ and $y$, would evaluate to the same value and thus are semantically equivalent alternative denotations.

 That said, our implicit objective here is not to compute the value of the joint probability of some variables, but to do conditioning instead, for instance, to compute $p(x|y=\mathrm{``heads''})$.
-Using Bayes rule this is {\em theoretically} easy to do.
+Using Bayes' rule this is {\em theoretically} easy to do.
 It is just

 In this special case the rules of algebra and semantics preserving transformations of integrals can be used to algebraically solve for an analytic form for this posterior distribution.

 To start the preceding expression can be simplified to